-Used shop towels can be dangerous waste if they become contaminated with harmful substances, such as cleaners and solvents.
-If improperly managed, contaminated shop towels can be dangerous to employee health and the environment if they are improperly managed.
-We work with businesses that generate shop towels and industrial laundries that clean them by reducing the amount of harmful chemicals they use.
+Used shop towels can become dangerous waste if they are contaminated with harmful substances, such as cleaners and solvents.
+Contaminated shop towels can be dangerous to employee health and the environment if they are improperly managed.
+We work with businesses that generate shop towels.
+We also work with industrial laundries that clean shop towels to help reduce the amount of harmful chemicals they use.
 We help them identify less-harmful substitutes and establish effective management practices.

 If you handle towels according to these management practices, they do not have to be counted as a dangerous waste and you are not subject to generator, transporter and permitted treatment, storage, and disposal facility requirements in the dangerous waste regulations.

 If you dispose of contaminated towels, you must manage them as a dangerous waste.

 Durable shop towels can be recycled through an industrial laundry, even if they designate as dangerous waste.
 If shop towels are handled correctly, they will not count toward your dangerous waste totals or generator status.
 Follow these best management practices.

 Do not dispose of solvents by pouring them into containers of used shop towels.
 Such practices constitute disposal of dangerous waste and are subject to full regulation.